 The Pulumi GitHub app will automatically add comments to Pull Requests with the results of any stack changes.
 This includes a summary of how many resources were created, updated, and/or deleted.
-This allows you to quickly see the changes caused by your Pulumi program without needing to leave GitHub’s Pull Request view, with a link to the richer details available on pulumi.com.
+This allows you to quickly see the changes caused by your Pulumi program without needing to leave GitHub’s Pull Request view, with a link to the richer details available on the Pulumi Cloud Console.

 Installation and Configuration

 Pulumi’s GitHub workflow integration is a GitHub application you can install by visiting github.com/apps/pulumi or clicking the button below.

 The Pulumi GitHub application is installed into a specific GitHub organization, and you can configure it to only be used by certain repositories.

 The Pulumi GitHub application does not have access to your source code.
 It will only report status on pushes / pull requests that happen for repositories it is configured to access.
 You can also uninstall the GitHub application at any time without impacting your stacks or other Pulumi-managed resources.

 pulumi preview or

 pulumi update that is run in your CI